erikvullings/mithril-scenario-timeline/packages/lib/README.md

 # mithril-scenario-timeline

 A scenario timeline component for the Mithril framework as being used in the [DRIVER+ scenario editor](https://github.com/DRIVER-EU/scenario-editor).
+Also see the [live example](https://erikvullings.github.io/mithril-scenario-timeline).

 ![screenshot](img/mithril-scenario-timeline.png)

+## Release info

+### v0.0.x

+- Initial version

 ## Playground